 For great content marketing examples, let’s take a look at several of the pros who graciously provided their content marketing definitions earlier… about 2,800 words ago, if anyone’s counting.

 Educate: Video from Orbit Media

 Andy Crestodina of Orbit Media is staying true to the slow and durable practice of content marketing.
-He gives informational gems away all the time, like this blog and video combo where he demystifies bounce rates.
+He always gives informational gems away, like this blog and video combo where he demystifies bounce rates.

 Educate: Podcast from Convince & Convert

-Jay Baer of Convince & Convert is shifting mindsets and behaviors with his educational/entertaining podcast, SocialPros, where he interviews brand experts on the effectiveness and hidden secrets of their social media programs.
+Jay Baer of Convince & Convert is shifting mindsets and behaviors with his educational/entertaining podcast, SocialPros, where he interviews brand experts on their social media programs’ effectiveness and hidden secrets.